stb-gaming/high-scores/index.md

   collection: games
   sort: title
 ---
-This is a tempory home page
+This is a temporary home page